What do you need to know before visiting Scotland? This question got me thinking recently so I decided to put together a Scotland FAQ.

-This question is totally subjective, but personally I think the most beautiful parts of Scotland include the Kylesku in the North-West (the North Coast 500 takes you through here), Glen Coe, and Killin (especially in autumn).
+This question is totally subjective, but personally, I think the most beautiful parts of Scotland include Kylesku in the North-West (the North Coast 500 takes you through here), Glen Coe, and Killin (especially in autumn).

 How many castles are there in Scotland?

 There is a bit of a debate around how many castles there are in Scotland today, but it is thought there are over 2000 castles in Scotland.

 The key takeaway is that there are a LOT of castles in Scotland, and potentially some that are yet to be discovered.
 One of my favourite things to do is open up my Outdooractive app (a hiking app that has all the Ordnance Survey maps in Britain) and look for castles on there.
 You’ll be surprised at how many you can find this way!

 The most popular castles to visit in Scotland include Edinburgh Castle, Stirling Castle, Craigievar Castle, Eilean Donan Castle, Dunnottar Castle, Blackness Castle and Urquhart Castle.